cloudpotions/DocuMerge-for-LLMs/README.md

 - **Simplify Analysis**: Provide LLMs with a single, well-organized `.txt` file and a concise insights file.
 - **Improve Workflow**: Focus on training and analyzing, not file management.

-Repository Intelligence for LLMs: DocuMerge creates two powerful files that transform how AI assistants help with your code.
-The insights file provides a comprehensive map of your repository structure, enabling LLMs to instantly understand your codebase organization without requiring token-heavy analysis.
-When paired with the complete code file, your LLM can precisely identify which files need modification for specific tasks, guiding you through unfamiliar codebases or helping optimize your own projects.
-Simply share these files with any AI assistant to receive targeted development guidance and codebase navigation that's tailored to your repository's unique structure and patterns.

 ## 🪄 How to Use It (Step-by-Step)